 1) The In-House Approach

 Many companies have staff in-house to help carry the load when it comes to content creation.
-This can be a good source of content because of the expertise a company’s own FTEs may have about the company, its brand and voice.
+This can be a good source of content because of the expertise a company’s own FTEs may have about the company, its brand, and voice.
 When you really need deep knowledge of the products and services you offer that only those with the inside track are likely to have, the in-house approach may be the best one for you.

-Other situations that tip the scale in favor of in-house content creation is when confidentiality is critical, or competition is high.
+Other situations that tip the scale in favor of in-house content creation are when confidentiality is critical, or competition is high.
 If protecting your intellectual capital is a must-do, in-house talent is likely right for you.

 2) The Agency Approach

-In today’s increasingly virtual environment, it’s also possible to partner with agencies that may not be in your own backyard, but literally anywhere around the world.
+In today’s increasingly virtual environment, it’s also possible to partner with agencies that may not be in your own backyard but literally anywhere around the world.

 The process of selecting an agency generally involves a Request for Proposal (RFP).
-You’ll pose a number of questions and ask the agencies you’re considering to provide their responses and proposal; then you’ll consider which agencies might be at the top of the list to bring in for a face-to-face, or in these socially distanced times, virtual interview.
+You’ll pose a number of questions and ask the agencies you’re considering to provide their responses and proposal; then, you’ll consider which agencies might be at the top of the list to bring in for a face-to-face, or in these socially distanced times, virtual interview.